medhayappes/enterprise-docs-mkdocs/docs/gateway_policy.md

     ![](../images/dashboard/gateway-policies/gateway-policies-08.png)

-2. Confirmation prompt will be having \"yes\" or \"no\" option for deletion
+2. Confirmation prompt will be having "yes" or "no" option for deletion

     ![](../images/dashboard/gateway-policies/gateway-policies-09.png)